 The Light Foundation had another record-breaking year, coming in at a little over 70 applications.
 This Darke County Scholarship Program first began by selecting two candidates.
 That started to become more of a challenge as the application numbers continued to grow, so in 2015 they decided to begin picking four students instead of two.
 Applications are reviewed by a committee who consider the many different aspects of each student’s high school achievements.
 Some of the scholarship areas that are considered were academic achievement, community service, job responsibility, and the content of their answers on the application.

-Eligible students must fill out the scholarship application, which is released in January and due on April 1st.
+Eligible students must fill out the scholarship application, which is due on April 1st.